 Directions and Transport

 St Helena Airport is situated to the east of the Island in an area called Prosperous Bay Plain.
-It is approximately 10 miles (16 km) from the Airport to the capital, Jamestown via the new, purpose-built road.
+It is approximately 10 miles (16 km) from the Airport to the capital, Jamestown.
+A new road has been built from Jamestown to the Airport via Rupert’s.
 The road itself is divided into seven sections and following a competition in the local schools, each section has been assigned a name – African Slave Road, Airbay Road, Boer Road, Flagstaff View, Pipe Ridge Pass, Wirebird Way and Wainwright Way.

 Alternate routes to and from the Airport via the centre of the Island are possible, allowing users of the Airport to experience the varied landscapes and districts that exist on St Helena; this includes access to Longwood House, Plantation House and Napoleon’s Tomb.